Update of prior probabilities by minimal divergence: Empirical data

-\subsection{Empirical data}
+\section{Empirical data}

 Consider a probability space $X,\mu$.
 A measurable subset $A$ of $X$ is called an {\sl event}.
 Its probability is denoted $p(A)$ and is given by \be p(A)&=&\int_X\Io_A(x)\upd\mu(x), \nnee where $\Io_A(x)$ equals 1 when $x\in A$ and 0 otherwise.
-The conditional expectation of a random variable $f$ given an event $A$ with non-vanishing probability $p(A)$ is given by \be \Eo_\mu f|A&=&\frac 1{p(A)}\Eo_\mu f\Io_A. \nnee
+The conditional expectation of a random variable $f$ given an event $A$ with non-vanishing probability $p(A)$ is given by \be \Eo_\mu f|A&=&\frac 1{p(A)}\Eo_\mu f\,\Io_A. \nnee

 The probability space $X,\mu$ reflects the prior knowledge of the system at hand.
-When new data become available an update procedure is used to select the posterior probability space, which is denoted $X,\nu$.
+When new data become available an update procedure is used to select the posterior probability space.
+The latter is denoted $X,\nu$ in what follows.
 The corresponding probability of an event $A$ is denoted $q(A)$.
-In the present paper the assumption is made that two independent events $A$ and $B$ are measured and that the results of the measurements are used to verify the independence.

-The outcome of repeated experiments is the empirical probability distribution of the events $\pemp(A)$ and $\pemp(B)$ and the empirical conditional probabilities $\pemp(A|B)$ and $\pemp(B|A)$.
-The question at hand is then to find a criterium for finding an update $\nu$ of the probability distribution $\mu$ which is as close as possible to $\mu$ while reproducing the empirical results as well as possible.
+The outcome of repeated experiments is the empirical probability distribution of the events, denoted $\pemp(A)$.
+The question at hand is then to establish a criterion for finding the update $\nu$ of the probability distribution $\mu$ that is as close as possible to $\mu$ while reproducing the empirical results.